hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

   - drilldown into variables prediction and optimization
   - business evaluation
 ### Introduction
+!!!

 ### What are we trying to solve?
 We have a power plant that generates electricity when sun is shining.
 We can use it, charge a battery with it, or send it to the grid.
 Using electricity directly or from battery saves us money for buying electricity from the grid.
 Selling electricity to the grid makes us money.

 ### The big picture
+On the face of it, this problem is really simple.
+We are just deciding whether to sell or store electricity.
+But it can grow almost arbitrarily complex–we can refine our predictions of weather consumption, prices, effectiveness of charging and so on.

+We need to be strict about what we want to achieve, or we'll end up in analysis paralysis.
+From the start, we'll be aggressively pursuing the Pareto principle.
+We'll use the least amount of effort to create somewhat functional solution, and then we'll improve it in iterations.
+We'll only improve the parts that seem to bring the most benefit at the time.

+You might be cringing a bit when reading the following sections–we'll be making a lot of bold assumptions, and using some atrocious implementation shortcuts.
+But that's ok.
+It will allow us to see what is important and where the basic ugly solution actually works well enough.

 ### Variables under control
 Own consumption always takes precedence regardless of our settings.
 This is actually economically rational, since